My Path to Personal Knowledge Management (PKM)

 - Interesting patterns

-- Creative Flow — I’m a maker, not only a consumer
+- Creative Flow to remember I’m a maker, not only a consumer

 - Draw and write freely but backed by a system to find opportunities for reuse